 Save these contacts to your phone so you don’t miss an alert!

 HCFCU works hard to keep members safe and offers several services to help assist in the fight against fraud.
 Our EMV debit cards help secure your transactions at the point of purchase.
 Enroll to receive eAlerts, to notify you when a deposit or withdrawal was made on your account along with low balances. eAlerts can be sent to you via email and text message.
-Don’t forget to enroll your HCFCU Debit and Credit Cards in MasterCard SecureCode and/or Verified by Visa to help prevent unauthorized online purchases.
+Don’t forget to enroll your HCFCU Debit and Credit Cards in MasterCard SecureCode to help prevent unauthorized online purchases.

-All of these value added services offered by HCFCU can help minimize the risk of fraud.
+All of these value-added services offered by HCFCU can help minimize the risk of fraud.
 These services are automated and electronic and work 24/7/365 however they cannot prevent user mishaps.
 In order to fully secure your account or card information be sure to follow some of these practices when it comes to your payment cards as well as other account information:

 - Never give your card number to another individual – you are authorizing them to make purchases.